James Joyce: Ulysses

-The action of Ulysses starts on 16 June 1904 at 8 am and ends sometime after 2 am the following morning.
+The action of Ulysses starts on 16 June 1904 at 8 am and ends sometime after 2 am the next morning.
 Much of it occurs inside the minds of the characters, who are portrayed through techniques such as interior monologue, dialogue, and soliloquy.
-The novel consists of 18 episodes, each covering roughly one hour of the day using a unique literary style.
-Joyce structured each chapter to refer to an individual episode in Homer's Odyssey, as well as a specific colour, a particular art or science, and a bodily organ.
-Ulysses sets the characters and incidents of Homer's Odyssey in 1904 Dublin, representing Odysseus (Ulysses), Penelope, and Telemachus in the characters of Leopold Bloom, his wife Molly Bloom, and Stephen Dedalus.
-It uses humor, including parody, satire and comedy, to contrast the novel's characters with their Homeric models.
+The novel has 18 episodes, each covering roughly one hour of the day in a unique literary style.
+Each chapter refers to an episode in Homer's Odyssey, as well as a specific colour, a particular art or science, and a bodily organ.
+Ulysses sets the characters and incidents of the Odyssey in 1904 Dublin, representing Odysseus (Ulysses), Penelope, and Telemachus in the characters of Leopold Bloom, his wife Molly Bloom, and Stephen Dedalus.
+It uses humour, including parody, satire and comedy, to contrast the novel's characters with their Homeric models.
 Joyce played down the mythic correspondences by eliminating the chapter titles so the work could be read independently of its Homeric structure.

 Ulysses can be read as a study of Dublin in 1904, exploring various aspects of the city's life, dwelling on its squalor and monotony.
-Joyce claimed that if Dublin were to be destroyed in some catastrophe, it could be rebuilt using his work as a model.
-To achieve this sense of detail, he relied on his memory, what he heard other people remember, and his readings to create a sense of fastidious detail.
+Joyce claimed that if Dublin was destroyed in some catastrophe, it could be rebuilt using his work as a model.
+To achieve this sense of detail, he relied on his memory, what he heard other people remember, and his readings, to create a sense of fastidious detail.
 Joyce regularly used the 1904 edition of Thom's Directory—a work that listed the owners and tenants of every residential and commercial property in the city—to ensure his descriptions were accurate.
-This combination of kaleidoscopic writing, reliance on a formal schema to structure the narrative, and an exquisite attention to detail represents one of the book's major contributions to the development of 20th-century modernist literature.
+This combination of kaleidoscopic writing, reliance on a formal schema to structure the narrative, and exquisite attention to detail represents one of the book's major contributions to the development of 20th-century modernist literature.